COPS-CSOC-2022/CSOC-WEEK-3-Android-Flutter/README.md

 Judging would be done on the basis of your implementation and authenticity.

 ## Deadline
 You'll have a week to complete this task.
-Hence, the deadline of this task is **26th June, 2022**
+Hence, the deadline of this task is **26th June, 2022 EOD**

 ## Submission Guidelines :